DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-12-binary-clock-android-app-in-scala-part-2.md

 ### Layout

-First, I'm going to create a new layout using only Scala.
+First, I'm going to create a new layout avoiding the traditional XML and doing it programmatically using only Scala.

 ![led_on](/assets/img/binary-clock/layout_screenshot1.png)